-- 3) Fully steer the outboard to the starboard side. - 4) Hold a suitable container under the oil drain screw.
-Remove the screw and drain the reservior.
+3) Hold a suitable container under the oil drain screw (underside of engine).
+Remove the screw and drain the reservoir.
 Before you reinstall the screw, replace the gasket with a new one.
 Reinstall the screw and tighten it securely.

 - Pour the recommended oil into the oil fill until it reaches the upper mark on the dipstick.
-Refer to Engine Specifications for crankcase capacity. - 6) Replace the oil fill cap and clean any spilled oil off the engine and your skin. - 7) Reinstall the upper cover. - 8) Supply water to the cooling system and run the engine at idle to check for leaks, especially around the oil filter, drain screw and oil fill cap.
-Correct any problems. - 9) Stop the engine and recheck crankcase oil level using the dipstick.
+Refer to Engine Specifications for crankcase capacity. - 5) Replace the oil fill cap and clean any spilled oil off the engine and your skin. - 6) Reinstall the upper cover. - 7) Supply water to the cooling system and run the engine at idle to check for leaks, especially around the oil filter, drain screw and oil fill cap.
+Correct any problems. - 8) Stop the engine and recheck crankcase oil level using the dipstick.
 Add oil as indicated.
+Oil window should be completely full.